 An independent financial advisor can often be the optimal option when it comes to hiring someone to help manage your money and plan for your financial future.
-While independent and non-independent advisory services may be functionally similar, the quality and scope of advice that you’re likely to get from an independent advisor is likely to put you at an advantage.
+While independent and non-independent advisory services may be functionally similar, the quality and scope of advice that you’re likely to get from an independent advisor could put you at an advantage.
 With no outside sources pressuring an independent advisor to sell certain products or act a certain way, you can be sure that any RIA is there to act with your best interests in mind.

 Tips for Finding a Financial Advisor

 - An independent financial advisor can help you plan, save and invest for your retirement.
 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When deciding which financial advisor you want to work with, be sure to compare both fee-only and fee-based financial advisors.
 While fee-based advisors can charge commissions and other third-party compensation in addition to client-paid fees, fee-only advisors only make money from what they charge clients for services.
 Check out SmartAsset’s guide to fee-only and fee-based advisors to learn more.

 Photo credit: ©iStock.com/filadendron, ©iStock.com/Business, ©iStock.com/kate_sept2004